School of Art and Design

 - University of Brighton, MA Sequential Design (1997-99)

 I trained as an illustrator and have worked for a variety of clientele over the years.
 My current areas of interest are in printmaking, photography and multimedia.

 I am particularly interested in the persuasive value that the narrative image plays in Art Design and Media specialisms: how children's book illustration can take the viewer, adult and or child, to that place of illusion.
 I am also very interested in the communicative value that formal portraiture can play out when exploring more than a likeness, a personality.
 The grasp of the personality in such work is paramount to the success of the piece.
 I am currently exploring the original purposefulness of local heritage buildings and comparing that against current function.

-- Course leader, BA (Hons) Illustration
+- Admissions, BA (Hons) Illustration

 - Schools liaison for Disability